Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

 \subsubsection{Towards a scattering clustering}

-To conclude this section, we prove a crucial lemma which we will use for the [scattering] property in the final clustering.
+To conclude this section, we prove a crucial lemma (\Cref{lem:select-paths-scattering}) which says that the shattering of \textsc{SelectPaths} does not affect distances in the contact graph too much.
+We will use this lemma to prove the [scattering] property of the final clustering.
 We first need a technical lemma, where we use \Cref{lem:blt}(2).